DeterminateSystems/nixos-amis/README.md

   fh apply nixos "my-org/my-flake/*#nixosConfigurations.my-nixos-configuration-output"
   ```

+## Changelog

+# epoch-1 (beta)
+This is an initial, preview, beta version of Determinate AMIs.

 ## Terraform

 You can use our official AMI for NixOS in a [Terraform] configuration like this: